RWS/Sdl-studio-powershell-toolkit/README.md

 - Open File Explorer and navigate to the folder containing the downloaded file.

 #### Right-Click on the File:
-- Find the file you need to unblock.
 - Right-click on the file to open the context menu.

 #### Open File Properties:
-- From the context menu, select "Properties."
-This will open the Properties dialog for the file.
+- Select "Properties" from the context menu.

 #### Unblock the File:
 - In the Properties dialog, go to the "General" tab.
-- At the bottom of the dialog, look for a security section with the message: "This file came from another computer and might be blocked to help protect this computer."
+- Look for the message: "This file came from another computer and might be blocked to help protect this computer."
-- If you see this message, check the box next to "Unblock."
+- If this message is present, check the box next to "Unblock."

 #### Apply and Close:
 - Click "Apply" to save the changes.